ngeny-brian/Phase-2-project/README.md

 #### Interpreting the final model.

-* The model was overally statistically significant, with the f-statistic p-value well below 0.05.
+* The model is overally statistically significant, with the f-statistic p-value well below 0.05.
-* The model explained about 56% of the variance in price.
-Which was the same as the first multiple regression model.
+* The model explains about 57% of the variance in price.
+Which is the same as the first multiple regression model.
-* All the model coefficients were statistically significant with t-statistic p-values well above 0.05.
-This was the difference between the first model and the final model, not all coeficients were statistically significant in the first model.
+* All the model coefficients are statistically significant with t-statistic p-values well above 0.05.
+This is the difference between the first model and this model, not all coeficients were statistically significant in the first model.
-* Given that all other predictors were 0, the price of the house was 6,311,447 dollars.
+* Given that all other predictors are 0, the price of the house is 6,259,338 dollars.
 Which is obviously not a real world value considering that a house should atleast have one of the other factors available.
-This was not too far off from the intercept value of the first multiple model.
+This is not too far off from the intercept value of the first multiple model.
-* The refrence category for the number of bedrooms was a 2 bedroomed house.
+* The refrence category for the number of bedrooms is a 2 bedroomed house.
-    * When a house had any other number bedrooms besided 3, 4 and 5, as compared to a 2 bedroomed house, we saw an associated decrease of 189,512.8 dollars in the price of the house.
-This was surprising because this category contains houses with 1 bedroom and any other number of bedrooms above 5.
+    * When a house has any other number bedrooms besided 3, 4 and 5, as compared to a 2 bedroomed house, we see an associated decrease of 176,091 dollars in the price of the house.
+This is surprising because this category contains houses with 1 bedroom and any other number of bedrooms above 5.
-    * When a house had 3 bedrooms as compared to a 2 bedroomed house, we saw an associated decrease of 97,025.53 dollars in the price of the house.
+    * When a house has 3 bedrooms as compared to a 2 bedroomed house, we see an associated decrease of 80,027 dollars in the price of the house.
-    * When a house had 4 bedrooms as compared to a 2 bedroomed house, we saw an associated decrease of 176,290.3 dollars in the price of the house.
+    * When a house has 4 bedrooms as compared to a 2 bedroomed house, we see an associated decrease of 150,833 dollars in the price of the house.
 This is an new addition to the model since it was not statistically significant in the first model.
-    * When a house had 5 bedrooms as compared to a 2 bedroomed house, we saw an associated decrease of 197,334.1 dollars in the price of the house.
+    * When a house has 5 bedrooms as compared to a 2 bedroomed house, we see an associated decrease of 168,757 dollars in the price of the house.
 This is also a new addition to the model since it was not statistically significant in the first model.
-* For each increase in 1 bathroom, we saw an associated increase of 62,650.7 dollars in the price of the house.
-Which was almost the same effect on the price of the house by the bathroom coeficient as compared to the first model.
+* For each increase in 1 bathroom, we see an associated increase of 68,080 dollars in the price of the house.
+Which is almost the same effect on the price of the house by the bathroom coeficient as compared to the first model.
-* For each increase in 1 square-foot of the living area, we saw an associated increase of 301.2 dollars in the price of the house.
-Which was not a big difference in the effect on the price of the house by the square-feet of the living area coeficient as compared to the first model.
+* For each increase in 1 square-foot of the living area, we see an associated increase of 276.36 dollars in the price of the house.
+Which is not a big difference in the effect on the price of the house by the square-feet of the living area compared the first model.
-* For each increase of 1 floor, we saw an associated increase of 57,798.7 dollars in the price of the house.
-Which was not a big difference in the effect on the price of the house by the number of floors as compared to the first model.
+* For each increase of 1 floor, we see an associated increase of 61,862 dollars in the price of the house.
+Which is not a big difference in the effect on the price of the house by the number of floors compared the first model.
-* For each year newer the house is, we saw an associated decrease of 3,295.95 dollars in the price of the house.
-Which was not a big difference in the effect on the price of the house by the year it was built compared the first model.
+* For each year newer the house is, we see an associated decrease of 3,171.93 dollars in the price of the house.
+Which is not a big difference in the effect on the price of the house by the year it was built compared the first model.
+* For each grade higher the house is, we see an associated decrease of 25,418 dollars in the price of the house.
+Which is not a big difference in the effect on the price of the house by the year it was built compared the first model.

 ## Conclusions.
 > * Though few, houses with waterfronts fetch more money than houses without waterfronts.<br>